 Part 11 includes the predicate rules, which apply to record retention throughout the product’s life cycle — from cradle to grave.
 An audit trail ensures the ongoing completeness, accuracy, integrity, and security of data and records.
 It’s also necessary to provide transparency of the actions people take with the data.
 This all needs to be available to auditors during an inspection.

-Manufacturing regulated products calls keeping a close eye on product data — especially when it can impact on patient safety.
+Manufacturing regulated products calls keeping a close eye on tracking product data — especially when it can impact on patient safety.
 This can be tricky in the day-to-day gathering, storage, tracking, usage, etc. of data.

 Good Documentation Practices (GDP) mandate that you document everything in regulated product development.
-This help provide supporting evidence during an audit that employees are following procedures.
+This help provide supporting evidence during audit tracking that employees are following procedures.
 An important component in an audit trail is data needs to be timestamped.
 Therefore, data needs to be in electronic form.
 Companies still using paper records need to digitize documents in order to file and track them electronically.

 Beyond that, scanning stacks of documents is prone to its own set of challenges.
 Not only is it extremely time-consuming, all scanned documents need to be reviewed.
 This ensures there are no errors or missing pages in the audit.
 Then the same Part 11 signature guidelines need to apply.